asadsalman/docker-tutorial/README.md

 ```

-Now to create a Dockerfile that will let use play around with networking between containers:
+Now to create a Dockerfile that will let us play around with networking between containers:
 ```
 FROM ubuntu:latest